ComputerMaverick69/demoproject/README.md

 GitHub is a web-based platform built around Git that provides hosting for Git repositories.
 It offers a range of collaboration features such as pull requests, issues tracking, and project management tools.
 GitHub allows developers to easily share their code with others, contribute to open-source projects, and showcase their work.
 It has become a central hub for developers to collaborate and build software together.

 In summary, Git is the version control system that tracks changes in code, while GitHub is a platform that hosts Git repositories and provides collaboration tools for developers.

+## GitHub Actions
+GitHub actions is used for automating workflow and CI/CD piline automation.